bcgov/NotifyBC/docs/docs/config/certificates.md

 to generate both files in one shot.

-::: warning set env NODE_TLS_REJECT_UNAUTHORIZED when using self-signed cert
+::: danger Caution about self-signed cert

 Self-signed cert is intended to be used in non-production environments only to authenticate server.
 In such environments to allow _NotifyBC_ connecting to itself, environment variable NODE_TLS_REJECT_UNAUTHORIZED must be set to 0.
 :::